 When you are overloaded with thoughts, mental arguments, and disturbed either you find it hard to fall asleep or you feel sleepy the entire day.
 You overwork your brain and you get exhausted, just in case you notice any difference in the sleeping pattern of your partner try to understand the reason.

-6.Dull and tired
+6. Dull and tired

 Social anxiety is the extended version of general anxiety, in social anxiety, a person avoids social gatherings and feels anxious in public events.
 They might cancel the plan at the last moment or delay in responding to any plans of social gatherings.
 They somehow feel uncomfortable.

-The most common demon of all, whenever things go wrong, whether it is our mistake or not, we go into self-doubt, we punish ourselves with mental arguments, holding grudges, criticizing our decisions and in turn, it increases our anxiety.
+The most common demon of all, whenever things go wrong, whether it is our mistake or not, we go into self-doubt, we punish ourselves with mental arguments, holding grudges, and criticizing our decisions and in turn, it increases our anxiety.

 7 ways to help your partner with anxiety and save your relationship